Wedding Day Transportation

 French Quarter Weddings

 For events that involve multiple locations (prep, ceremony, reception) in different parts of town, it's almost always best that I ride along with the wedding party to minimize the potential for mishaps that could cause me to be delayed.
-Though I give myself plenty of time to arrive at the first location of the day to account for the possibility of car trouble or bad traffic, once the photographic coverage begins, there's often a very tight timeframe to get to the ceremony, and then to the reception, with virtually no margin for error.
-Even a minor accident, or simple car trouble like a flat tire or dead battery, could prevent me from arriving in time.
+Though when leaving home I give myself plenty of time to arrive at the first location of the day to account for the possibility of car trouble or bad traffic, once the photography coverage begins, there's often a very tight timeframe to get to the ceremony, and then to the reception, with virtually no margin for error.
+The time needed to deal with even a minor accident, or simple car trouble like a flat tire or dead battery, could prevent me from arriving in time.

-Even if there are no problems encountered during this travel, your wedding transportation will likely be dropping passengers off right at the venue's door, while if I were in my own vehicle, I'd have to find a place to park and then get to the venue, which can be a real challenge to accomplish quickly on a Saturday evening in the French Quarter.
-A taxi or ride sharing is the next best thing, but I always feel the safest option with the fewest possibilities for mishaps is for me to stick with the bride and groom or wedding party when traveling between locations.
+Even if there are no problems encountered during this travel, your wedding transportation will likely be dropping passengers off right at the venue's door, while if I were in my own vehicle, I'd have to find a place to park (which can be a real challenge to accomplish quickly on a Saturday evening in the French Quarter, as even the larger parking lots are often full) and then walk to the venue, during which time you may be waiting on my arrival.
+A taxi or ride sharing service is the next best thing, but I always feel the safest option with the fewest possibilities for mishaps is for me to stick with the bride and groom or wedding party when traveling between locations.